hashbangcode/vlad-docs/usage/variables.md

 The name of the box that will be used by Vagrant to label the box inside your virtual machine manager of choice.
 This will be translated to boxname + "_vlad" in said virtual box manager.

 default value: "vlad"

+__vlad_os__

+The OS that vlad will use.
+This can be one of the following:

+- "centos65"
+- "ubuntu12"
+- "ubuntu14"

+default value: "ubuntu14"

 __host_synced_folder__